-JLA was founded in 1973 in West Yorkshire, and has grown to become a leading Critical Asset Supply & Service business offering end-to-end solutions
+JLA was founded in 1973 in West Yorkshire, and from a focus on commercial laundry has now grown to become a leading Critical Asset Supply & Service business offering end-to-end solutions

-The JLA Group supplies goods and services to its customers from the following trading entities; JLA Total Care Limited, JLA Limited, and Circuit Limited and this statement and the commitments made below apply in
+The JLA Group supplies goods and services to its customers via a number of trading entities and associated UK group companies and this statement and the commitments made below apply in